-Mr. Dominguez has been litigating complex antitrust and consumer cases for more than 20 years, and has served as lead counsel and handled numerous high-profile, high-stakes cases during that time.
+Mr. Dominguez has been litigating complex antitrust, securities, and consumer cases for more than 20 years, and has served as lead counsel and handled numerous high-profile, high-stakes cases during that time.
 His efforts have enabled aggrieved businesses and consumers to recover hundreds of millions of dollars.

-Mr. Dominguez began his career as an Assistant Attorney General serving in the Attorney General of the State of Florida’s Department of Economic Crimes.
-In that role, he represented the state of Florida in prosecuting corporations and business entities for alleged violations of Florida’s RICO, antitrust and Unfair and Deceptive Trade Practices Act statutes.
+Mr. Dominguez began his career as an Assistant Attorney General in the Attorney General of the State of Florida’s Department of Economic Crimes.
+In that role, he represented the State of Florida in prosecuting corporations and business entities for alleged violations of Florida’s RICO, antitrust and Unfair and Deceptive Trade Practices Act statutes.
 Following his service as an Assistant Attorney General, Mr. Dominguez entered private practice, litigating and trying numerous cases involving unfair trade practices and other alleged violations of state and federal consumer protection statutes.
-In 2000, he joined a premier class action firm focused on antitrust and securities litigation; there, he rose to the head of the firm’s antitrust practice group.
+In 2000, he joined a premier class action firm focused on antitrust and securities litigation; there, he rose to be one the heads of the firm’s antitrust practice group.

 Mr. Dominguez received a B.A. from Florida International University, and earned his J.D. from the Florida State University Law School, graduating with honors.
 In law school, he was a member of the Transnational Journal of Law and Policy.